TheGrimReaper13/Copis/README.md

 ### COPIS 0.1

-This is a simple tradiotionally wired scoring box for Saber.
+This is a simple wired scoring box for Saber.